Ambulance LTD

 In 2008, Ambulance LTD hired a backing band consisting of Ian Fenger on guitar, Xander McMahon on keyboards, and Jeremy Kay on bass.
 They went on tour with their first performance at Middle East Downstairs in Cambridge, Massachusetts on April 2, 2008.
 Ambulance LTD were prevented from releasing new material after TVT Records filed for Chapter 11 bankruptcy.
 TVT also attempted to sell artists' back catalog, resulting in Congleton, along with labelmates The Polyphonic Spree, to file a lawsuit against the label and its parent company Universal Music Group in June 2008.

 Marcus Congleton now has a new band, Drug Cabin, with Nathan Thelen ex of Pretty Girls Make Graves and Moonrats.

+Michael Di Liberto writes and records under the name “prehd” and released a new album called “Cache” in April 2023 on all streaming services.

-Andrew Haskell, now based in his hometown of Washington D.C., continues to write, record, and perform under the name Hask.
+Andrew Haskell, now based in his hometown of Washington D.C., continues to write, record, and perform under the name Haskl.
 He released an EP in February 2022 called "The Difficult Year" on Kind Warrior.

 Congleton also played with Pearl Charles.

 Ambulance LTD reunited for shows on February 7 and 8, 2019 at New York's Mercury Lounge as part of the venue's 25th anniversary.